 Free online self-harm support for 14 to 19 year olds.

-Mind in Croydon's Anger Control Training programme is a group therapy course that aims to help people to understand why they get angry and how to control it.
+Mind in Croydon's Anger Group programme is a course that aims to help people to understand why they get angry and how to control it.

 The Association of Child Psychotherapists is the professional body and accredited register for Child and Adolescent Psychotherapists in the UK.
 The website includes resources for families and a directory to find a Child Psychotherapist.